Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-1-string-lib.md

   - Example:` "  what the    heck   "` -> `"what_the_heck"`
 8. `camelCase()` - Lowercases the first character of the first word.
 Then uppercases the first character of all other words, and removes all spaces.
   - Example: `Camel Case` -> `camelCase`

+Stretch Challenges

+If you're finding the functions above easy try these.

+padWithZeros(before, after) - Should pad a String with

 These functions should all take a string as input and return a string as output.